colebrookson/marine-pop-ecol/_pages/lectures/schedule.md

   nav: "Course Materials"
 ---

-Find here the course schedule for this whirlwind three weeks of content.
+Find here the course schedule for this whirlwind four weeks of content.
 As content fills in it will be posted, and any lecture with slides/recordings will be turned into hot links.
 <style>
   .schedule-table {
     border-collapse: collapse;